Top-ranked recipe named "Gnocchi with Sage, Butter And Parmesan"

-Try this Gnocchi with Sage, Butter And Parmesan recipe, or contribute your own.
-"Romantic" and "collxcg" are two of the tags cooks chose for Gnocchi with Sage, Butter And Parmesan.
+Try this Gnocchi with Sage, Butter And Parmesan recipe, or contribute your own. "januarytop25june-top25" and "collxcg" are two tags used to describe Gnocchi with Sage, Butter And Parmesan.

 "This is a great recipe.
 Simple, rich in flavor and easy to make.
 The homemade gnocchi had great texture and flavor on their own, and were complemented perfectly by the butter, sage, garlic and Parmesan.
 The only changes I made was to brown the butter (heated it a bit longer than you would to melt it) before adding the garlic and to make a chiffonade of the sage; the results were wonderful!
 The fresh sage is a must in this recipe...and, be sure to make the gnocchi the day you are going to serve them, otherwise they will discolor."- sgrishka